barklan/luabyexample/content/_index.md

 ---
 title: "Lua"
 weight: 1
-# bookFlatSection: false
-# bookToc: true
-# bookHidden: false
-# bookCollapseSection: false
-# bookComments: false
-# bookSearchExclude: false
 ---

-# Lua

-**Lua is a lightweight high-level dynamic programming language designed primarily for embedded use in applications.**
+### *Lua is a lightweight high-level dynamic programming language designed primarily for embedded use in applications.*

 You can try lua [interactively](https://www.lua.org/cgi-bin/demo).
 To install Lua use instructions for your system.
+There is also [LuaJIT project](https://luajit.org/) - a Just-In-Time Compiler for Lua.
+It can be used as a drop-in replacement for Lua.

 {{< tabs "uniqueid" >}}